parthasarathi019/babytoys-Client/README.md

 ## Getting Started

-Follow these instructions to get a local copy of the EduPlayMart website up and running on your machine for development and testing purposes:
+Follow these instructions to get a local copy of the BabyToys website up and running on your machine for development and testing purposes:

     1. Clone the repository: git clone repository-link